 The phased reopening of California has reached an exciting milestone: The Happiest Place on Earth has returned!
-After more than a year of closure, Disneyland Resort is now open, with park tickets available to California residents.
+After more than a year of closure, Disneyland Resort is now open.

 As with other California theme parks, all admission tickets must be booked online with a reservation to accommodate reduced capacity limits.
 Disneyland’s Know Before You Go page also details the resort’s new cleaning practices, physical distancing measures, and guidelines for face coverings—along with a lot of details unique to the Anaheim hub.
 Here’s a rundown of the essentials:

 You’ll need both a ticket and a reservation.
 For now, booking your visit takes a few quick—but separate—steps.
 First, log in to your Disney account, or create one if you don’t have one yet.
 Second, check the availability calendar to confirm that your chosen dates are available.
 Third, go to the tickets page to purchase tickets for everyone in your group.
 Finally, go back to the reservations calendar to lock in the date, entry time, and chosen theme park for each day of your visit.
 You’ll need to bring both your reservation confirmation—a QR code sent to your email—and the associated ticket to the resort .